 Having affordable accommodation and studio space is essential for my medium term intellectual and professional development.
 I can’t wait to be able to walk to my studio, I won’t even have to cross a road!

 Creative practitioners are notoriously resourceful, and in today’s climate in London, they also have to be resilient.
 Juggling time, space and money is the biggest challenge for anyone working creatively at the moment which is why Bow Arts and Peabody have come together in partnership to put this scheme in place.
 The Lakeside Centre will house an early years learning centre and a community café along with 40 studio workspaces.
-Artists, makers and designers have contributed generously to community groups and events in our past Live/work schemes and we are hoping to put infrastructure in place in Thamesmead which will allow not only these ideas to flourish, but to also be inclusive of all locals who are within the area already.
+Artists, makers, and designers have contributed generously to community groups and events in our past Live/work schemes and we are hoping to put an infrastructure in place in Thamesmead which will allow not only these ideas to flourish but to also be inclusive of all locals who are within the area already.